 This information is required every year.
-More frequently if there is any significant changes (e.g. ownership of the school or loss of accreditation).The only information that is published is the name of the school, their address, phone number, website, accreditation and creditials.
+More frequently if there are any significant changes (e.g. ownership of the school or loss of accreditation).The only information that is published is the name of the school, address, phone number, website, accreditation and approved programs.

 (see K.S.A.
 74-32,169 and K.A.R.
 88-8-2)

 EACH INSTITUTION MUST PROVIDE SUFFICIENT EVIDENCE THAT IT MEETS and CONTINUES TO COMPLY WITH THE FOLLOWING CRITERIA:

 a) Courses, curriculum and instruction must be of such quality, content and length as may reasonably and adequately ensure achievement of the stated objective for which the courses, curriculum or instruction are offered;